chrisfranklin/pyhacid/README.md

 ### Prerequisites

+Currently this project only works under Python 2, it fails silently on Python 3 due to an issue with the underlying socket library.
+This probably won't ever be fixed as it's not an issue for my use case.
+Just run it in Docker and put it out of mind.

-You just need docker installed, then you need to configure the following variables
+You need docker installed, then you need to configure the following variables

 ```
 NCID_HOST=127.0.0.1